Terms and Conditions

 We, parent(s) and player, have discussed the SYGAA - GAA Code of Conduct and agree to abide by it.
 We understand that there is no refund or recourse for dismissal from our program as a consequence of breaking this Code of Conduct.

 I the Parent/ Guardian, of the registrant, a minor, agree that I and the registrant will abide by the rules of the SFYGAA, its affiliated organizations and sponsors.
-Recognizing the possibility of physical injury associated with Gaelic Games (Football, Camogie and/or Hurling) and in consideration for the SFYGAA accepting the registrant for its games and activities, I hereby release, discharge and/or otherwise indemnify the SFYGAA, its affiliated organizations and sponsors, their members and associated volunteers.
+Recognizing the possibility of physical injury, paralysis, brain injury, permanent disability, and/or death associated with Gaelic Games (Football, Camogie and/or Hurling) and in consideration for the SFYGAA accepting the registrant for its games and activities, I hereby release, discharge, hold harmless, and/or otherwise indemnify the SFYGAA, its affiliated organizations and sponsors, their members, and associated volunteers.
 Including the owners of fields and facilities utilized for the programs, against any claims by or on behalf of the registrant as a result of the registrant’s participation in the Programs, and/or being transported to or from the same transportation I hereby authorize.

 Concussion

-The law has several provisions which will impact CYO and youth sports:
+The law has several provisions which will impact SFYGAA and youth sports:

 • Education: In order to participate in athletics, a parent or guardian must sign and return to the player's school/program each year a form acknowledging receipt and review of a concussion and traumatic brain injury information sheet.